JeffReeves/laundromatic/README.md

 0. ~~Write instructions for setup and use.~~
 1. ~~Possibly add config file parsing.~~
+2. ~~Add logging.~~
-2. Add tests to verify code works as expected with changes.
+3. Add tests to verify code works as expected with changes.
-3. Modularize the code into parts for easier maintenance.
+4. Modularize the code into parts for easier maintenance.
-4. Containerize code and put into image repo.
+5. Containerize code and put into image repo.